 Who we are

-The Sunflower Star Lab is proudly run by community members with a unifying desire to restore kelp forests, through sustainable solutions.
+Sunflower Star Laboratory is proudly run by community members with a unifying desire to restore kelp forests, through sustainable solutions.
 We could not have started this non-profit, and gotten to where we are without the positive energy and actions of our community.

 The Sunflower Star Laboratory Board